aiven/devportal/docs/products/kafka/howto/fake-sample-data.rst

 ..
 Tip::

-    Every time you change any parameters in the ``conf/env.conf`` file, you need to rebuild the Docker image to take them into use.
+    Every time you change any parameters in the ``conf/env.conf`` file, you need to rebuild the Docker image to start using them.

 6. Start the streaming data flow with: